You can scale infinitely as a CEO or VP if you are relentless in recruiting people truly better than you to work for you

 - How long would it take an outside CEO to really understand the market the way you do?
 6 months?
 A year?
 Forever?
 They really never do.
 Not like you.

-But maybe instead, take a few quiet weeks off this Holiday season.
+But maybe instead of bringing in that great new CEO, take a few quiet weeks off as best you can.
 Give yourself a little relief from hitting the plan for the year.
 Come back January 1 and hire a great VP in Q1.
 Then, after that, see how it goes.

 When you are at $50m, $100m+ ARR maybe it’s all Knobs and Dials.
 Maybe any experienced CEO can do a great job.
 But today.
 I doubt it.